+In addition, from the dispersion relations, we also show that the parameters of non-linear ED, axion sector and LSV can combine together to generate effective masses for the photon and axion fields.
+In connection with this special issue, let us recall that the stars - and the Sun, in particular - with their large-scale magnetic fields are important astrophysical sources of axions and low-mass ALPs, mainly through the Primakoff Effect.
+The photon-axion conversion probability after traveling a distance in presence of a uniform magnetic field is sensible to the axion mass.
+Now, due to the combination of effects as we are inspecting in this paper, we expect that our expressions for the photon and axion effective masses may be used to set bounds on the various parameters in future Helioscope and dark matter experiments.

 In our purpose of investigating how different new physics interfere with one another through the photon sector, we point out that, in an interesting recent article, Li and Ma \cite{Hao LI} pursue an inspection on the effects stemming from Loop Quantum Gravity (LQG) corrections to both the photon and fermionic matter sectors of Electrodynamics.
 Among these corrections, there appears a non-linear (actually, cubic) term in the extended Ampère-Maxwell equation.
 Though modulated by LQG parameters, very strong external magnetic fields at the astrophysical or those generated in relativistic heavy ion colliders may be sufficient to enhance the associated LQG effects and, therefore, one can compute how these latter effects contribute to the axion physics through the photon-axion coupling, as we have considered here.